Sha-Lab/FEAT/README.md

       year      = {2020}
     }

-## Few-Shot Embedding Adaptation with Set-to-Set Functions
+## Embedding Adaptation with Set-to-Set Functions

 We propose a novel model-based approach to adapt the instance embeddings to the target classification task with a #set-to-set# function, yielding embeddings that are task-specific and are discriminative.
 We empirically investigated various instantiations of such set-to-set functions and observed the Transformer is most effective --- as it naturally satisfies key properties of our desired model.
 We denote our method as Few-shot Embedding Adaptation with Transformer (FEAT).